 We are running a consultation to better understand our residents’ priorities for improvements in their local communities.
-It will only take a couple of minutes to complete our short multiple choice consultation.

 This is your opportunity to tell us where and how funds received from developers, called the Neighbourhood Community Infrastructure Levy - or ‘Neighbourhood Fund’ as we’re naming it – should be invested in the future.